TNDC2002/PEproject/documents/report.md

 >- Integration with other applications: The TMDB API can be integrated with other applications, such as movie review websites or mobile apps, to provide a seamless and comprehensive user experience.
 >- Community-driven: The TMDB API is maintained by a community of movie enthusiasts and developers, ensuring that it remains up-to-date and relevant to the needs of its users.
 ### Showcase Movie Trailer
+> Our website can utilize the following APIs to display movie trailers for users:
-> Using the TMDB API, we can fetch the movie information by just providing the movie ID.
-This information includes details such as the movie title, release date, synopsis, and more.
-With the movie ID, we can search for the corresponding trailer on YouTube using the YouTube V3 API.
-Once we have found the trailer, we can retrieve its ID and use the React YouTube API to embed the trailer video into our website.
+>- TMDB API: Fetches movie information using the movie ID, including details such as the movie title, release date, synopsis, and more.
+>- YouTube V3 API: Searches for the corresponding trailer using the movie title and release date, and retrieves the video ID.
+>- React YouTube API: Embeds the trailer video into our website using the retrieved video ID.
+> By using these APIs, our website can provide users with a preview of the movie they are interested in renting, helping them make a more informed decision and increasing the likelihood of them renting the movie.
+Additionally, it can also enhance the overall user experience on our website, by providing them with a more engaging and informative experience.
 ### Search Engine

 ## Performance and Sercurity